Cadet

 A cadet is a student or trainee within various organisations, primarily in military contexts where individuals undergo training to become commissioned officers.
-However, several civilian organisations, including civil aviation groups, maritime organisations, and police services, also designate their trainees as cadets.
+However, several civilian organisations, including civil aviation groups, maritime organisations, and police services, also designate their auxiliary members and trainees as cadets.

 Armed forces

 In several military services, cadets, flight cadets, officer cadets, and gentleman/lady cadets may refer to recruits and students that are undergoing military training to become commissioned officers.
 The specific rank structure and responsibilities of cadets can vary among different military organisations.